snovakovic/js-flock/README.md

 Collection of neat modular utilities for bumping up development in NODE and Browser.

-### Including library
+## Including library

-Each method is a separate module, so you can require only the methods that you need or a whole package. **By default unmodified ES6 code is loaded**, optionally we can include transpiled ES5 code that is wrapped in UMD and can be loaded in Browser as CommonJs, AMD or as global var.
+Each method is a separate module, so you can require only the methods that you need or a whole package. **By default unmodified ES6 code is loaded**, optionally we can include transpiled ES5 code.
+Transpiled code is wrapped in [UMD](https://davidbcalhoun.com/2014/what-is-amd-commonjs-and-umd/) and can be loaded in Browser as CommonJs, AMD or as global var.

 ```javascript
   // Load individual unmodified ES6 methods (recommended).